-Note: An issue in the kubernetes plugin prior to version 1.22.3 prevents from passing the configured value of the Read Timeout of a kubernetes shared cloud to the connected masters.
-The impact is that the kubernetes cloud configuration that synchronizes across the connected masters has a value of
+Note: The kubernetes plugin must first be upgraded to version 1.22.4 (CloudBees CI 126.96.36.199 or later).
+An issue in the kubernetes plugin prior to version 1.22.3 prevents from passing the configured value of the Read Timeout of a kubernetes shared cloud to the connected controllers.
+The impact is that the kubernetes cloud configuration that synchronizes across the connected controllers has a value of

 0 for the Read Timeout field, that results in a timeout of

-Note: An issue in the kubernetes plugin prior to version 1.14.9 prevents from persisting the configured value of the read timeout.
-The kubernetes plugin must first be upgraded to version 1.14.9 or later (CloudBees Core 188.8.131.52 or later).
+Note: The kubernetes plugin must first be upgraded to version 1.14.9 or later (CloudBees CI 188.8.131.52 or later).
+An issue in the kubernetes plugin prior to version 1.14.9 prevents from persisting the configured value of the read timeout.

 Go to Manage Jenkins > Configure System > Cloud and adjust the Read Timeout of the Kubernetes cloud configuration.